Hornbill-Docs/servicemanager-config/servicemanager-config/administration/hai-sustainability-policy.md

 ## Third Party Models

-Both Azure and OpenAI are hosted on Azure hardware and are there for covered by the [Azure sustainability policy](https://azure.microsoft.com/en-gb/explore/global-infrastructure/sustainability)
+Both Azure and OpenAI are hosted on Azure hardware and are therefore covered by the [Azure sustainability policy](https://azure.microsoft.com/en-gb/explore/global-infrastructure/sustainability)

 ## Private Models and the HAi Lab